2013 NCNCA WOMEN MENTORS

 Director for the inaugural 2.1 UCI Women’s 2012 Exergy Tour.
 After retiring from professional athletics her passion has shifted her own athletic performance to helping others learn the joys of cycling at every level of the sport.
 Laura is currently the executive director of Team Swift which is a nonprofit organization based in Sonoma County California.
 Team Swift brings resources and guidance to 10-18 year old cyclists, starting with their first cycling experiences and continuing through the USA National Team level.
 She was also the director of the Amgen Women's Tour of California in 2007 & 2008.
 Laura's greatest satisfaction comes from helping athletes achieve personally defining breakthrough experiences in athletics.

 MEREDITH NIELSEN is a Wenzel and USAC Level 2 Cycling Coach who has been riding and racing since 1998.
 She was a founder of the Left Coast Racing Team, a women’s team that was the Best All-Round master women’s team in the Northern California/Nevada Racing Association (NCNCA).
-A Category 3 criterium and stage race specialist, she raced in more than 120 races all over California.

 She is available to coach individuals and groups though Wenzel Coaching.